hyperlab/TiMixpanel/android/README.md

 Add the module to you project, the latest version of the module can be found inside the dist folder.
 See example/app.js for usage example.

-## Known Issues

-* Not all the API is exposed at the moment
-* Flush interval can not be changed

 ## Surveys and In-App Notifications

 Since version 0.6 surveys and in-app notifications are supported.
 At the moment automatically showing of these surveys and notifications is not yet supported, so you have to request them manually, after a Window has been opened: